roy2220/mdmail/README.md

 # mdmail

-A tool to send mails written in Markdown
+A CLI tool to send mails written in Markdown

 ## Example